 The Cruise Itineraries

-Cruise Routes, Stopovers and Anchorages: We will always try to follow our itinerary in any of our cruise routes.
-Within each route there is a selection of lovely stopovers and anchorages and these are chosen according to the winds, tides and weather as to which are most suitable on the particular week of the cruise.
+Cruise Routes, Stopovers and Anchorages: Within each route there is a selection of lovely stopovers and anchorages and these are chosen according to the winds, tides and weather as to which are most suitable on the particular week of the cruise.
 If there is a choice of anchorages available on any given day, the Skipper will consult with the guests on board as to which to choose.
 The final decision on the cruise itinerary lies with the Skipper.

 Going ashore: Transport to and from your vessel and the shore is by boat tender.
 There is an access platform to the tender and a certain degree of agility is required, however please note there is always at least 2 crew members there to assist guests in and out of the tender - Please contact us if you require more information.
 Trips in the boat tender usually take a few minutes and a high level of safety is observed.
 The tender will either land at a slip pier or on a flat beach area where guests are assisted onto the beach by the crew.